Category theory for scientists (Old version): Monoids

 \begin{exercise} Let $B$ denote the set of buttons (or positions) of a video game controller (other than, say `start' and `select'), and consider the free monoid $\List(B)$ on $B$. \sexc What would it mean for $\List(B)$ to act on the set of states of some game?
 Imagine a video game $G'$ that uses the controller, but for which $\List(B)$ would not be said to act on the states of $G'$.
 Now imagine a simple game $G$ for which $\List(B)$ would be said to act. \next Can you think of a state $s$ of $G$, and two distinct elements $\ell,\ell'\in\List(B)$ such that $\ell\acts s=\ell'\acts s$?
 In video game parlance, what would you call an element $b\in B$ such that, for every state $s\in G$, one has $b\acts s=s$? \next In video game parlance, what would you call a state $s\in S$ such that, for every sequence of buttons $\ell\in\List(B)$, one has $\ell\acts s=s$? \endsexc \end{exercise}

 \begin{application}

-Let $f\taking\RR\to\RR$ be a differentiable function of which we want to find roots (points $x\in\RR$ such that $f(x)=0$.
+Let $f\taking\RR\to\RR$ be a differentiable function of which we want to find roots (points $x\in\RR$ such that $f(x)=0$).
 Let $x_0\in\RR$ be a starting point.
 For any $n\in\NN$ we can apply \href{http://en.wikipedia.org/wiki/Newton's_method}{\text Newton's method} to $x_n$ to get This is a monoid (namely $\NN$, the free monoid on one generator) acting on a set (namely $\RR$).

 However, Newton's method can get into trouble.
 For example at a critical point it causes division by 0, and sometimes it can oscillate or overshoot.
 In these cases we want to perturb a bit to the left or right.
 To have these actions available to us, we would add ``perturb" elements to our monoid.
-Now we have more available actions at any point, but the system is less deterministic.
+Now we have more available actions at any point, but at the cost of using a more complicated monoid.

 When publishing an experimental finding, there may be some deep methodological questions that are not considered suitably important to mention.
-For example, one may not publish the kind solution finding method (e.g. Newton's method or Runga-Kutta) that was used, nor the set of available actions in terms of perturbation.
+For example, one may not publish the kind solution finding method (e.g. Newton's method or Runge-Kutta) that was used, nor the set of available actions, e.g. what kinds of perturbation were used by the researcher.
 However, these may actually influence the reproducibility of results.
-By using the language of monoid actions, we can align our data model with our unspoken assumptions about how functions are analyzed.
+By using a language such as that of monoid actions, we can align our data model with our unspoken assumptions about how functions are analyzed.

 \end{application}

 \begin{remark}

 A monoid is useful for understanding how an agent acts on the set of states of an object, but there is only one {\em kind} of action.
 At any point, all actions are available.
 In reality it is often the case that contexts can change and different actions are available at different times.
 For example on a computer, the commands available in one application have no meaning in another.
 This will get us to categories in the next chapter.